RybaLP/Gym-Management-System/README.md

-# Project Overview
+# 🏋️‍♂️ Gym Management System

-The Gym Management System is built around a microservices architecture, where each service handles a specific domain.
-This approach allows for better scalability, maintainability, and independent deployment of components.
+The Gym Management System is built around a **microservices architecture**, where each service handles a specific domain.
+This modular approach enables better scalability, maintainability, and independent deployment.
 The system currently includes (but is not limited to) services responsible for:

-- **Authentication & User Management**: Handling user registration, login, and authorization.
+- **Authentication & User Management** – user registration, login, JWT-based authorization.
-- **Membership Management**: Managing different types of user memberships (e.g., Standard, Platinum).
+- **Membership Management** – handling membership plans and subscriptions.
-- **Booking & Room Reservation**: Allowing users to book and reserve various gym rooms/facilities.
+- **Booking & Room Reservation** – allowing users to book gym rooms and other facilities.

 ---